girllich/towers-for-tarrasques/combat.md

 | Dragging    | Drag an object or another creature | 1 Point + 2 Points |
 | Sneak       | Move stealthily | 1 Point + 4 Points |
 | Open Door   | Open, or attempt to open, a door | 1 Point       |

+For every superogatory Action Point spent on an action, the character gets a +1 bonus to the roll to determine the success of that action.

 ### Interrupts: